Zilvaro/adenwell-ecommerce/TESTING.md

 ### HTML

-* No errors were returned when passing through the [W3C Markup Validator](https://validator.w3.org/) validator.
-However, managed to find a stray end tag div in toast_success.html which was fixed.
+* No significant errors were returned when passing through the [W3C Markup Validator](https://validator.w3.org/) validator.
+However, there were warnings where Summernote text field was rendered within H-element - that elements mismatch

 ### CSS
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) found no errors on my CSS files.